CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 <img src="DEP_Irradiance_Analysis_files/figure-gfm/error_scales_with_estimate-1.png" style="display: block; margin: auto;" />
 There is a strong location-scale relationship.
 We have tighter estimates of k from sites and dates with low k conditions, while precision is much lower for sites with high k.
-THis presumably reflects either non-linearities in light extinction, or just higher variance in light measurements at lower light (higher k).
+This presumably reflects either non-linearities in light extinction, or just higher variance in light measurements at lower light (higher k).